erangasandaruwan/.NetCoreOpenTelemetry/README.md

 ## Export Telemetry Data and Distributed Tracing

-OpenTelemetry focuses on collecting data at the application level where as distributed tracing provides more complete and comprehensive visibility into the inner workings of the whole system including multiple software components, middlesweres or inter-connected services and allows data to be broken down and sifted for useful information at a much more granular level.
+OpenTelemetry focuses on collecting data at the application level where as distributed tracing provides more complete and comprehensive visibility into the inner workings of the whole system including multiple software components, middlewares or inter-connected services and allows data to be broken down and sifted for useful information at a much more granular level.

 ### Use Jaeger to collect telemetry